 Short-term Care: Facilitates Functional Improvement

-This metric measures the percentage of short-term residents who experienced functional improvements, such as with activities of daily living.
-Some experts believe this is a reliable measure of a facility's rehabilitation performance.
+This indicates the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.

 - Great River Medical CenterAcute Care Hospitals 4.01 miles away1221 South Gear Avenue West Burlington Iowa 52655Voluntary non-profit - Private(319) 768-1000